 Unsurprisingly, I shied-away from a childhood love of writing because I didn’t think someone like me was allowed a seat at the table.
-I studied visual art at uni and found joy and purpose in helping others in creative community projects in photography, film and animation.
-I remember my first workshop with teens, in 1998 at the end of my degree, and how it hooked me on seeing people grown and self-actualise.
+I studied visual art at uni and found joy and purpose in helping others in creative community projects across visual art, photography, film and animation.
+I remember my first workshop with teens, in 1998 at the end of my degree, and how it hooked me on seeing people grow and self-actualise.
 I saw a use for my ADHD enthusiasm (although back then I didn’t know that’s what it was).

-But even then, my first job in writing, running a young people’s magazine, I was often overworked and overwhelmed, not understanding my impairments enough.
-So much great stuff was happening in the work I was doing with others, but I had no head space to even think about investing in my own development.
+But even then, my first job in writing, running a young people’s magazine (Cube), I was often overworked and overwhelmed, not understanding my impairments enough.
+So much great stuff was happening in the work I was doing with others, but I had no headspace to even think about investing in my own development.